-- 1. Clean the dozer blade. - 2.
+- 1. Clean the V-blade. - 2.
 Inspect for loose or missing hardware, damaged components, or signs of wear.
 Repair or replace any damaged or worn components. - 3.
-Inspect the cutting edge and skid shoes for wear and service as required. - 4.
+Inspect the cutting edges and skid shoes for wear and service as required. - 4.
 Inspect the safety decals.
 Replace any decals that are faded, illegible, or missing. - 5.
-Apply grease to all grease points and wipe off any excess grease. - 6.
+Lubricate the V-blade as instructed in the Lubrication Locations section.
+Wipe off any excess grease. - 6.
 Inspect the painted components for chips, scratches, or rust.
-Clean and touch up the surfaces as needed.
+Clean and touch up the surfaces as needed. - 7.
+Adjust the blade wings to the swept back position before detaching for storage.